filamentphp/filament/packages/tables/docs/04-filters.md

 ### Ternary filters

-Ternary filters allow you to quickly create a filter which has three states - usually true, false and blank.
+Ternary filters allow you to easily create a [select filter](#select-filters) which has three states - usually true, false and blank.
 To filter a column named `is_admin` to be `true` or `false`, you may use the ternary filter:

 ```php
 use Filament\Tables\Filters\TernaryFilter;

 TernaryFilter::make('is_admin')
 ```

+### Using a ternary filter with a nullable column

 Another common pattern is to use a nullable column.
 For example, when filtering verified and unverified users using the `email_verified_at` column, unverified users have a null timestamp in this column.
 To apply that logic, you may use the `nullable()` method: